 It seems odd that educators have failed to make these arguments and have instead insisted again that high schools can meet all students' needs.
 They repeated the old litanies about programs that are practical, interesting, and relevant.
-They arged that dropoute be pressed back into school.
+They urged that dropout be pressed back into school.
 And they pleaded only that more money was required.
 In part this is a reflex of tradition: educators have long been committed to the evangelical notion that schools have something for everyone.
 In part it is self-serving: most school systems get state aid based on the number of students attending.
 And in part it is political strategy: educators have rarely pointed out the misdirection of reform efforts because they want to capitalize on public interest - even critical interest.
 Promising to do more has long been a way to avoid disappointing constituents while squeezing out more money, hiring more teachers, gaining more esteem, or improving working conditions.
-The strategy makes sense from one angle --- appropriations to education have increased over the decades.
+The strategy makes sense from one angle - appropriations to education have increased over the decades.
 But it has also been foolish, because the added resources have remained modest in comparison to the promises that educators have made and the demands that they have embraced.
 What the high schools delivered for most students therefore has always been much thinner and less effective than what was advertised.
 By promising to do everything well for everyone, educators have contributed to the growing sense that they can do nothing well for anyone.

 There is one last, unhappy reason that educators have not pointed to certain misdirections in the current crop of reforms: one cannot point to an incorrect direction without some sense of the correct one.
 But American schoolpeople have been singularly unable to think of an educational purpose that they should not embrace.
-As a result, they never have made much effort to figure out what high schools could do well, what high schools should do, and how they could best do it.
-Secondary educators have tried to solve the problem of competing purposes by accepting all of them, and by building an institution that would accommodate the result.
+As a result, they never have made much effort to figure out what high schools could do well, what high schools should do, and how they tual capacities.
+They can be taught by studying academic disciplines, but only if the teachers possess the capacities in good measure, if they are trying to teach those capacities rather than to cover the material, and if the materials for study are arranged so as to cultivate those capacities - as opposed, say, to the capacity to remember a few facts, or write down disjointed bits of information.